homelab-alpha/docs/content/docs/shell-script/script-information/new_docker_compose_file.info.md

 # Enable native asynchronous I/O for improved performance in InnoDB.
 innodb-use-native-aio = 0

+# Set the size of the InnoDB buffer pool.
+This should be 70-80% of the available memory.
+# Larger values allow more data to be cached in memory, improving performance.
+innodb-buffer-pool-size = 1G

 # Minimum InnoDB buffer pool size when auto-shrinking under memory pressure.
 # Shrinks pool halfway between current size and this value.
 0 = no minimum.